mpo05/MeD-seq-analysis/README.md

-# Analysis of the methylation profile of Myelodysplastic Syndrome patients pre and port HMA treatment
+# Analysis of the methylation profile of Myelodysplastic Syndrome patients pre and post HMA treatment

 ## Overview